 Vancouver's world-famous beaches are incredibly beautiful...but the water isn't always so inviting--it's the Pacific Ocean so it can be cold!
 Still, on a hot summer day, you'll find plenty of people getting wet at Vancouver's Top 5 Beaches and the water tends to warm up as it gets closer to fall.

 If it's a really hot day you can head to Wreck Beach and ditch the swimsuit to go skinny-dipping at the clothing-optional beach.

 Tips: If you really want to swim--rather than just wade into the surf or splash around a bit--the best swimmers' beaches are Kitsilano Beach (Kits Beach) and English Bay Beach in downtown Vancouver's West End.
 In the summertime there's also a slide at English Bay that's within a short swim of the shore, so you can combine fun in the sun with your swim in the sea.
 It tends to appear around Victoria Day and stay until Labor Day and locals always see it as a sign that summer is finally on its way!

 Swimming in Vancouver Outdoors: Lakes & Swimming Holes

-Growing up in this region, I spent a lot of time in the summer swimming in lakes, swimming holes and natural pools.
-Warmer than the ocean and often found in gorgeous forest and alpine settings, swimming in Vancouver lakes always makes me feel close to nature.
+Locals spend a lot of time in the summer swimming in lakes, swimming holes, and natural pools.
+Warmer than the ocean and often found in gorgeous forest and alpine settings, swimming in Vancouver's lakes and pools always lets visitors feel close to nature.
 Plus, it's fun!